 - You’re feeling ready to go!

 If you are a parent to a teenager and you’re wondering if it’s too late to try these strategies…, you’re not!
-All these same concepts can be applied to your hormone-filled, independence seeking, and social teenager(s) that fit their developmental needs.
+All these same concepts can be applied to your hormone-filled, independence-seeking, and social teenager(s) that fit their developmental needs.
 (And at what better time to mend a relationship with your teen while they are discovering and developing their self-identity).

 - Teach and model active listening.

-- Play a board or card game of your teens choosing
+- Play a board or card game of your teen’s choosing

-- Cook a meal together they want
+- Cook a meal together that they want to eat

 - Get out in nature